FAQ On Writing

 Where do you get your inspiration?

-That’s a bizarre question.
-Like, I “don’t.”
-I get zero “inspiration.”
+This is a bizarre question, because I “don’t.”
 That’s the easiest answer, because the word “inspiration” means nothing to me.
 That, or I get my “inspiration” from “everything.”
 From being a human being who is alive.

-Because saying “inspired to write” is like saying “inspired” to “eat or sleep or fuck or fall in love or work or move or speak or think.”
+Because saying “inspired to write” is like saying “inspired” to “eat or sleep or fall in love or work or move or speak or think.”
 “Inspiration to write” is just “inspiration to express innermost thoughts.”
 I don’t even know how these words go together.
 They don’t.
 Or they go together so innately that it’s dumb to even call them out.

 Where do you get ideas?

-What?
 See above.

 But how do you know which one to choose?